camm-sns/dsfinterp/README.md

-If the { S_i(Q,E) } do not have associated errors, as it is the case when computed from simulations, an error will be estimated by a running interpolation of the S_i(Q,E) versus f.
+If the { S_i(Q,E) } do not have associated errors, as it is the case when computed from simulations, an error will be estimated by a running regression of the S_i(Q,E) versus f.
 Thus, the object will return S(Q,E) and and associated error(Q,E) any value of f in the allowed range.